ar4/deepwave/docs/pytorch.rst

 PyTorch
 =======

 Deepwave leverages PyTorch to provide wave propagation as a differentiable operation.
-A solid understanding of PyTorch is key to maximizing Deepwave's utility.
+A solid understanding of PyTorch is key to maximising Deepwave's utility.
 While PyTorch offers extensive features and flexibility, and its `website <https://pytorch.org/tutorials>`_ provides comprehensive tutorials, this section offers a concise overview of its most crucial aspects.

 PyTorch, much like the popular Python package `NumPy <https://numpy.org/>`_, offers tools for numerical computation in Python.
 Many NumPy functions have direct PyTorch equivalents.
 However, two key differences set PyTorch apart: Tensors and automatic differentiation (autograd).